IronLanguages/ironpython2/CONTRIBUTING.md

 The steps to contribute a change are:

-* Fork the IronPython2 repository as mentioned at [Getting the Sources](getting-the-sources.md)
+* Fork the IronPython2 repository as mentioned at [Getting the Sources](Documentation/getting-the-sources.md)
 * Make your changes on your machine, ensure ```make.ps1 test-all``` runs successfully, and commit your changes.
 * Push the commits to your fork.
-This way your name will be the author of the commit in the main IronPython2 tree (once they commits are pulled into the main tree).
+This way your name will be the author of the commit in the main IronPython2 tree (once the commits are pulled into the main tree).
 * Create a pull request on Github, this will initiate a code review and CLA signing request
 * The IronPython team will review, and possibly request changes, to your PR
 * Once all comments/questions/concerns have been addressed, your PR will be merged.